Onyinyechukwu/emotion-analysis/README.md

-# miscellanoeus
+# Emotion Classification Project
-This Repo contains different miscellaneous projects I have worked on in the past
+This Repo contains information on a small emotion classifier I built in the past.